($840) Cost to ship a car from Orlando, FL to Greenville, SC

 The time of the year

-Seasonal demand and weather conditions in both Orlando and Greenville can impact car shipping prices.
+The time of year and weather conditions in Orlando and Greenville play a major role in determining car shipping rates.

 Orlando has two basic seasons, a hot and rainy season, lasting from May until late October, and a warm and dry season from November through April.